penncinemainitiative/penncinemainitiative.github.io/_posts/2015-12-03-windrises.markdown

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;*The Wind Rises* is a piece of metafiction.
 Airplane design stands in fairly transparently for animation.
 The choice of the middle-aged Japanese animator, Hideaki Anno, to voice the young Jiro Horikoshi is both striking and obvious in its implications.
 With *The Wind Rises*, Miyazaki reminisces on his career in terms of extremes.
 In the 2013 documentary, *The Kingdom of Dreams and Madness*, Miyazaki muses,

 > I need to hurry and finish this film [The Wind Rises].
 You know, people
-> who designs airplanes and machines … No matter how much they believe
+> who design airplanes and machines … No matter how much they believe
 > that what they do is good, the winds of time eventually turn them into
 > tools of industrial civilization.
 It’s never unscathed.
 They’re cursed
 > dreams.
 Animation, too. … What I mean is, how do we know movies are